HughesSeanKyle/bookworks-react-vite-migration/features.md

 - 1.0.1.
 Sends the user an action code (This function can be used for Signup => Confirm Signup, Forgot Password => Forgot Password Confirm or Code confirm to delete sensitive content)
 - 1.0.2.
 Verifies the action code

-1.1 Implement email service logic into signup
+1.1 Implement email service logic into signup Complete 19/02
-- When user signs up send code
+- When user signs up send code Complete 19/02
-- If code validated and returns true then set email to verified in DB

-1.2 When adding firebase auth logic implement isSubmitting from RHF.
+1.2 When adding firebase auth logic
+- implement isSubmitting from RHF.
 If isSubmitting true then loader in btn else none.
 Same goes for other forms
+- Show success error alerts
+- On success redirect to Signup confirm
+- On Error then show signup error message
+- If code validated and returns true then set email to verified in DB

 1.3 Consider what user attributes will be useful right from the start
 - Build alert component